 As an educator, Dr. Bloomfield has experience both communicating complex ideas in clear language and penetrating the often overly complex communications of others, which all too often mask incomplete analysis or holes in otherwise good work.

-Dr. Bloomfield at the board"It is unfortunate that students do not always see the value in trying to poke holes in an idea or a piece of work.
+"It is unfortunate that students do not always see the value in trying to poke holes in an idea or a piece of work.
 You never really understand how best to use an idea or concept unless you know what its limits are.
 I take elevators all the time, but I also realize there is a reason that there is a 'maximum capacity' sign posted!"

 Dr. Bloomfield believes that innovativeness is a skill that can be honed and even taught outright.
 He has developed exercises for his students that push them to find new uses for existing technologies, to identify opportunities for new technology development, and then communicate them in a manner that others can understand.